Karthickgreets99/paypal-sdk-spec/spec/client/ios/sample-integrations/card/step-by-step-integration.md

     expiry: <card_expiry>
 )

-// Approve the order with the orderID of the order you created in your server in step 3 cardClient.approveOrder(orderID: <orderID>, card: card) { result in
+// Approve order with the orderID of the order you created in your server in step 3 cardClient.approveOrder(orderID: <orderID>, card: card) { result in
     switch result {
     case let .success(data):